mrloulass/resty/README.md

 - Rendering

 ### Phase 2: Testing and Deployment
+- Receiving user input in preparation of connecting to live APIs, using the useState() hook in our functional components

 - Testing of React components and applications

-- Integrates with an online CI framework

 - Deploy to GitHub Pages and Netlify